1963 Camden PA-24 crash: Aircraft and crew

-The owner and pilot of the aircraft, Ramsey (Randy) Dorris Hughes, 34, was also Patsy Cline's manager and the son-in-law of Cowboy Copas.
+The owner and sole pilot of the aircraft was Randy Hughes.
 Hughes held a valid private pilot certificate with an airplane single-engined land rating, but was not rated to fly under instrument flight rules.
 Hughes had taken possession of the airplane in 1962, less than a year before the crash, and was an inexperienced pilot with a total flight time of 160.2 hours, including 44:25 logged in the Piper Comanche.

 Aftermath and investigation

 After the witness notified the Tennessee Highway Patrol, two law enforcement officers performed a preliminary search of the area around 7 pm, but they found nothing.
 By 11:30 pm, a search party was organized consisting of the Highway Patrol, Civil Defense, and local officers who searched the area throughout the night.
 At 6:10 am on March 6, the wreckage was discovered.
 A three-foot hole indicated the area of initial impact, and debris was scattered over an area 166 ft long and 130 ft wide.

 During the FAA investigation, the aircraft's propeller was found to have contacted a tree 30 ft above the ground while the aircraft was in a 26° nose-down attitude.
 The right wing then collided with another tree 32 ft to the right, causing the airplane to become inverted.
 The downward angle increased to 45° and the Comanche hit the ground at an estimated speed of 175 mph, about 62 ft from the initial contact.

 Inspection of the airframe and engine disclosed that the aircraft was intact and the engine was developing substantial power before impacting the trees.
 Investigators found no evidence of engine or system failure or malfunction of the aircraft prior to the crash.
 The airplane was determined to be slightly over maximum gross weight when it departed Dyersburg airport, but this fact had no bearing on the crash.
 An autopsy of the pilot discovered no physical or medical concerns that could have been a factor in the accident.

 Investigators believe that Hughes entered an area of deteriorating weather with low visibility and lost his visual reference with the ground.
 This induced spatial disorientation, and eventually led to a graveyard spiral with the aircraft entering into a right-hand diving turn, with a nose-down attitude of 25°.
 When the aircraft cleared the clouds, Hughes attempted to arrest the high descent rate by pulling the nose up and applying full power, but it was too late.
 The FAA investigators later found evidence that the propeller was at maximum speed during impact.

 The FAA's final conclusion was the non-instrument-rated pilot attempted visual flight in adverse weather conditions, resulting in disorientation and subsequent loss of control.